ArshamEbr/Muxless-GPU-Passthrough/README.md

 A6.
 WinFSD (set its service to automatic from manually)

-B. Shutdown the vm and add the network interface and run this command "sudo virsh net-start default" for auto starting network thing, then start the vm again
+B. Shutdown the vm and add the network interface and run this command `sudo virsh net-start default` for auto starting network thing, then start the vm again

 C. we have to create a .bat file and copy it over to the fake display driver folder!